cetic/TSimulus/docs/source/index.rst

 In order to make realistic time series, a *convincing* noise must generally be added to some specified patterns.
 In addition, the values of a time series may be related to those of an other time series.

-The RTS-Gen project provides tools for specifying the shape of a time series (general patterns, cycles, importance of the added noise, etc.) and for converting this specification into time series values.
+The TSimulus project provides tools for specifying the shape of a time series (general patterns, cycles, importance of the added noise, etc.) and for converting this specification into time series values.

 This library is part of the `EAM-SDI <https://www.cetic.be/EAM-SDI-2301>`_ research project, founded by the Walloon Region.